zmmbreeze/lining.js/README.md

 <div class="poem" data-lining data-auto-resize>Some text...</div>
 ```

-data-from & data-to
+Other attributes
 --
-Those two attributes help you control which line tags to be created.
+`data-from` and `data-to` help help you control which line tags to be created.
 For example:

 ```html
 <div class="poem"